nahyun kim

 Biography

-Her works have been recognized at conferences and festivals in Finland, Austria, Poland, Greece, Spain, Ukraine, Italy, China, France, South Korea, and across the United States.
-She has collaborated with ensembles and soloists, including Irvine Arditti, Aleksandra Demowska-Madejska, Wojciech Psiuk, Redi Llupa, Jonathan Levin, Jessica Nilles, Bera Romairone, Minju Choi, Jenny Lin, Transient Canvas, newEar Contemporary Chamber Ensemble, MIVOS Quartet, PUBLIQuartet, Ricochet Ensemble, Bruson Quartet, The Sylvanus Ensemble, and The American Brass Quintet, among others.
-Dr. Kim has received awards and performances at events such as the 2019 Kaleidoscope MusArt Concert in Miami, the 2018 Abundant Silence New Works Concert in Denver, the 2014 PUBLIQ Access Showcase Concert in New York City, and the 2013 Kiev New Music Festival.
-Her Paradoxical Friction for bass clarinet and marimba received an ASCAP Plus Award in the concert music category, and her piano work Hypochondriasis is available for purchase through Abundant Silence.
-As a scholar, she presented “Development of the Original Korean Musical” at the Hawaii International Conference on Arts and Humanities.
+Her works have been presented at conferences and festivals throughout Europe, Asia, and the United States, with recognitions in Finland, Austria, Poland, Greece, Spain, Ukraine, Italy, China, France, and South Korea.
+She has collaborated with ensembles and soloists including Irvine Arditti, Redi Llupa, Jonathan Levin, Jenny Lin, Transient Canvas, newEar Contemporary Chamber Ensemble, MIVOS Quartet, PUBLIQuartet, Ricochet Ensemble, Bruson Quartet, The Sylvanus Ensemble, and the American Brass Quintet, among others.
+She is a recipient of the ASCAP Plus Award in the concert music category, with additional competition-winning performances at the Kaleidoscope MusArt Concert in Miami, the Abundant Silence New Works Concert in Denver, the PUBLIQ Access Showcase Concert in New York City, and the Kiev New Music Festival.
+She has also been featured as a guest artist on 91.9 Classical KC’s Sound Currents and KKFI Kansas City Community Radio 90.1 FM’s The Classical Challenge.
+Her piano work Hypochondriasis is published by Abundant Silence.

 Short version